Spread Betting vs CFD Trading – Differences and Platform Reviews

 All three platforms allow you to build your own custom technical indicators and backtest strategies for in-depth analysis.
 On top of that, the MetaTrader and cTrader platforms put an emphasis on risk management and give you access to advanced order types to help you manage trades.

 Pepperstone’s range of markets is somewhat limited.
 The broker offers around 180 financial instruments, including more than 60 forex pairs and 60 popular stocks from the US.
-The company offers extremely low spreads with leverage up to 30:1 on major forex pairs, so it’s one of the cheapest spread betting platforms in the UK.
+The company offers low spreads with leverage up to 30:1 on major forex pairs.

 Pepperstone is regulated by the FCA and all UK accounts come with negative balance protection.
 The broker offers 24/5 support by phone, email, and live chat.